Kayleexx/ERC721-NFT-Contract/README.md

 console.log("NFT Balance of Owner:", balance.toString());
 ```

+## Contributing
+Contributions to this repository are not accepted as it is for personal assignments.
+However, if you have suggestions or feedback, feel free to open an issue.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Please make sure to replace placeholders like `your-username`, `your-repo`, `0xRecipientAddress`, `https://ipfs.io/ipfs/QmTokenMetadata`, `0xOwnerAddress`, etc., with the actual values specific to your project.